 Ancient Worlds.
 Greeks, Etruscans and Romans

 Since 2014, the Berliner Antikensammlung has showed its newly conceived Greek art exhibition on the main floor of the Altes Museum.
-The exhibition features a room dedicated entirely to Greek coins and presenting, via a special exhibition display case, a Topoi project on numismatics: “Spatial Representation on Greek Coins and Its Effect on Neighboring Coinage” (C-II Images / Topoi 1).
+The exhibition features a room dedicated entirely to Greek coins and presenting, via a special exhibition display case, a Topoi project on numismatics: C-II Images / Topoi 1.

 Greek coinage plays a special role in Antiquity beside their meaning as currency: they display the reproduction of spaces and places.